hzionn/Information-Retrieval/README.md

 ## Installation

-please kindly install all the needed dependencies using `pip`:
+Install all the dependencies using `pip`:

 ```terminal
 pip install -r requirements.txt